21 of the Best Fall-Blooming Clematis Varieties

 This is a Group 2 type and it should be pruned thoughtfully.
 If you give it a light trim in late summer after the first flush, you’ll see a second flush of semi-double blossoms before the season’s end.

-A close up horizontal image of bright pink 'Ernest Markham' flowers growing in the garden.
+A close up square image of a single 'Ernest Markham' flower growing in a container outdoors.

 This RHS Award of Garden Merit winner grows quickly, reaching up to 12 feet tall.
 A member of Group 3, trim it about a foot above ground level in early spring for the best display.